oisdk/site/drafts/solving-polynomials.markdown

 It actually worked fine, for a bit, until I realized that I had actually made the time complexity *worse* by using this encoding of gaps.
-To understand why, remember the addition function above with the gappy exponent encoding.
+To understand why, remember the addition function above with the gapless exponent encoding.
 For it to work, we needed to compare the gaps, and proceed based on that.
-We'll need to do a similar comparison on variable counts for this gappy encoding.
+We'll need to do a similar comparison on variable counts for this gapless encoding.
 However, we don't store the *gaps* now, we store the number of variables in the nested polynomial.
 Consider the following sequence of nestings: